DivyaRustagi10/indicCTM-Foundations/README.md

-# Contextualized Topic Models with Zero-shot Learning For Indic Languages (Indic Topic Tagger )
+# Contextualized Topic Models with Zero-shot Learning For Indic Languages (IndicCTM)

 **Zero-shot Topic Modeling for Indic Languages is adapted from [Cross-lingual Contextualized Topic Models with Zero-shot Learning](https://aclanthology.org/2021.eacl-main.143) (Bianchi et al., EACL 2021)** *([implementation](https://github.com/DivyaRustagi10/contextualized-topic-models-ssl/blob/main/notebooks/ZeroshotTM_Parent_Paper_Implementation.ipynb))*.

+Indic Topic Tagger is an upcoming frontend interface to interact with IndicCTM.
+Below is a glimpse of the prototype version.
 *Frontend and Azure deployment credits to Taylor Bostick!*

 ## Data